MikeJGiordano/OCR_History/ReadMe.md

 ﻿ReadMe Instructions

 This was created to provide an easy and quick way for researchers to test image preprocessing techniques and visualize the OCR outputs of Textract and Cloud Vision.
-To see an example of how this works, look at the Example\_Usage.pdf file.
+To see an example of how this works, look at the Completed\Notebook.pdf file.

 Guides are thoroughly written to make this accessible for beginning users with no coding experience.